 Distance

 Every amateur golfer needs more distance from their driver.
 Reducing the length of entry shots into the green is proven to lower scores.
-Finding a forgiving driver that produces outstanding forgiveness without sacrificing distance is key to creating better looks into the green.
+Finding forgiving drivers that produce outstanding forgiveness without sacrificing distance is key to creating better looks into the green.

 Increasing distance comes from three areas; the golf ball, the driver, and the golfer’s strength.